 Apart from that, the hospital stay can vary from 1 to 3 days depending on your condition and the speed of your recovery.
 You may need a catheter for upto 24 hours.

 Ritika felt relieved as all her doubts disappeared in just one consultation.
-After the discussion, she decided to follow Dr Swati’s suggestions.
+After the discussion, she decided to follow Dr. Anita’s suggestions.

 She underwent LAVH soon after and felt relieved as her long-standing pain and discomfort ended with a simple, routine surgery.

-When she came in for a follow up visit after a week, she expressed her happiness, “I was very tense before the surgery but when Dr Swati calmly cleared all my doubts in the consultation, I knew that I was in the right hands.
+When she came in for a follow up visit after a week, she expressed her happiness, “I was very tense before the surgery but when Dr. Anita calmly cleared all my doubts in the consultation, I knew that I was in the right hands.
 Now a week after surgery, I feel much better and am nearly back to my normal routine.”

-This article was written in March 2020 with editorial inputs from Dr. Swati Sinha, Consultant, Obstetrics and Gynecology at Sitaram Bhartia Hospital.
+This article was written in March 2020 with editorial inputs from Dr. Anita Sabharwal Anand, practicing obstetrician-gynecologist for 20+ years.